IEatChu/Roger.github.io/essays/smart-questions.md

 ## The Importance of Asking the Right Questions

 Asking the right questions is a very important skill for software engineers.
 It is just as necessary as having strong technical knowledge.
 The way we ask questions can change the answers we get and also how fast we can solve problems.
-Good communication is critical, especially when we need help or want to work with others.
+Good communication is critical, especially when we need help from others.
 A clear and well-structured question can increase the chances of getting useful and specific answers.

 ## What Makes a Question "Smart"?